yostane/openidc_intro/README.md

 ### The refresh token

 The refresh token is used to obtain a new ID token or access token when.
 This avoids repeating the authentication step.
 However, the refresh token may cause dangerous security breaches and must be manipulated with caution.
-It is strongly recommended to ditch refresh tokens in web apps or mobile apps because.
-It can be used although when the RP is a web server because it is much more difficult to attack.
+It is strongly recommended to ditch refresh tokens in web apps or mobile apps because it can easily recreate the other tokens.
+Although, it can be used when the RP is an isolated web server because it is much more difficult to attack.
+Thus, it is useful in a server page app (such as PHP, ASP), where the tokens reside on the server.

 ### The ID token

-The **ID token** is a [JSON Web Token (JWT)](https://jwt.io/), when decoded, is a JSON file that has information about the end-user and about the authentication itself.
+The **ID token** is a [JSON Web Token (JWT)](https://jwt.io/) that, when decoded, shows a JSON file that has information about the end-user and about the authentication itself.

 Each field of the ID token is called a **Claim**.
 OIDC defines standard claims and it's possible to provide custom ones.
 Here is a sample ID token: